maxmarsc/dave/README.md

 the stack using the IDE ui.

 ---
+**WARNING:** CustomTkinter has been identified as slow and quite unreliable graphic library.
+You might experience slowdown when using Dave. ***This is known and considered an issue.*** I'm working on a port to another graphical library but that might take some time, sorry.

+---

 To get started first follow the `Project Setup` guide below, then you can read the [User Guide](USER_GUIDE.md) to get familiar with DAVE.